 |Click to enlarge.|

 According to the story, members of the family feared what would become of Pink if he returned to the house.
 One of the slave women picked up a bucket and told the soldiers that she was going to get water.
 Instead, she hid herself in the woods along the route that she thought Pink would take to the house and warned him to stay away.
 This action is credited with saving his life.
-Research revealed that the woman who waved his life was English Brown's mother Rachel.
+Research revealed that the woman who saved his life was English Brown's mother Rachel.

 Union soldiers, so the story goes, searched the Kelly's property looking for valuables.
 The family had placed their valuables in a trunk and buried it in the top of fresh grave.
 My grandmother's version of the story was that the soldiers took a rod from a wagon and ran it into the ground and hit the top of the trunk which was too close to the surface of the ground.
 Her sister Erma's version was that the soldiers forced the slaves to lay down on the ground and then fired at their feet until one of them agreed to show them were the valuables were.
 When the trunk was discovered and dug up, the soldiers rifled through it and threw what they did not want on the ground.
 Based on other accounts of the pillaging of homes in the area, notably Mary Chestnut's diary, these soldiers probably only wanted gold or silver.